telerik/winforms-docs/tools/visual-style-builder/adding-custom-themes-to-your-application/adding-radthememanager-to-a-form.md

 ---
 title: Adding RadThemeManager to a Form
-page_title: Adding RadThemeManager to a Form
+page_title: Adding RadThemeManager to a Form | UI for WinForms Documentation
 description: Adding RadThemeManager to a Form
-slug: tools-visual-style-builder-adding-custom-themes-to-your-application-adding-radthememanager-to-a-form
+slug: winforms/tools/visual-style-builder/adding-custom-themes-to-your-application/adding-radthememanager-to-a-form
 tags: adding,radthememanager,to,a,form
 published: True
 position: 0